NagrajN/grunt-jasmine-node-coverage-validation/README.md

 failTask=true is used to flag if task will fail on a missed code coverage threshold.

-failTask=false or undefined will not fail the task on a missed code coverage threshold
+failTask=false undefined will not fail the task on a missed code coverage threshold.
+This is the default.

     coverage: {
          options : {